Why You Should Never Let a Provider Generate or Store Your Private Key

 And any time decryption happens in a provider-controlled environment, the provider can theoretically:

-A zero-trust system does not permit the provider to be part of the decryption path in any fashion.
+A zero-access system does not permit the provider to be part of the decryption path in any fashion.

-A genuine end-to-end, zero-trust encryption architecture has these properties:
+A genuine zero-access encryption architecture has these properties:

 1. Public keys are stored or distributed by the service